hlan/FSAB-epidemic-sim/README.md

 # Code and Data for:

-## A Fine-Scale Agent-Based Modeling Framework for Spatiotemporal Epidemic Simulation in Spatially Structured High-Density Environments: A University Campus Case Study
+## A Fine-Scale Agent-Based Modeling Framework for Spatiotemporal Epidemic Simulation

-This repository contains the code and intermediate outputs used in the study titled:
+This repository contains the code and GIS data used in the study titled:

 **A Fine-Scale Agent-Based Modeling Framework for Spatiotemporal Epidemic Simulation in Spatially Structured High-Density Environments: A University Campus Case Study**,

 submitted to **BMC Public Health**.

 ---